Update Date: 13.08.2022

 - Authors have to follow the related national and international rules and regulations, if their studies include animal and/or human subjects (for example, WMA Helsinki Declaration, PHS Policy on Humane Care and Use of Laboratory Animals, The EU Directive on the Use of Animals); to prove that the necessary permissions and approvals are provided; to respect the privacy of subjects/participants.

-- If the manuscripts submitted to be published are subject of conflicting interests or relations, these must be shared with the editor and the publisher.
-If it is seen necessary, providing and annex or error proclaim or withdrawing the manuscript.
+- If the manuscripts submitted to be published are subject to conflicting interests or relations, these must be shared with the editor and the publisher.
+If it is seen necessary, provide an annex or error proclaim or withdraw the manuscript.

-- During the peer reviewing processes, authors might be required to provide the raw data they used in their studies to the Editorial Board.
-So, they are expected to share the relevant data with the Editorial Board and to keep safe all relevant to data at least for five years.
+- During the peer-reviewing process, authors might be required to provide the raw data they used in their studies to the Editorial Board.
+So, they are expected to share the relevant data with the Editorial Board and to keep safe all relevant data at least for five years.

-Note: In accordance with the decision of the ULAKBIM (Turkish National Academic Network and Information Centre), all manuscripts submitted to JIRTE, which use data provided by human subjects/participants, required to ensure that they have already went under an investigation and gained the relevant Ethics Committee’s approval.
-The name of the Ethics Committee, the date of the decision and the relevant decision number should be stated in the cover page, methods section and the last page of the manuscript.
-In order not to harm the blind reviewing processes, this information should only be included in the manuscript in its last version after its acceptance for the publication.
-However, the Ethics Committee Approval letter should be send to firstname.lastname@example.org.
-The authors also required to provide evidence (ie, getting permissions from the relevant persons or bodies, when using questionnaires, scales, photos or documents developed by others or belong to others) that they obeyed the ethical rules and regulations during the data collection processes.
+Note: In accordance with the decision of the ULAKBIM (Turkish National Academic Network and Information Centre), all manuscripts submitted to JIRTE, which use data provided by human subjects/participants, are required to ensure that they have already gone under an investigation and gained the relevant Ethics Committee’s approval.
+The name of the Ethics Committee, the date of the decision, and the relevant decision number should be stated on the cover page, methods section, and the last page of the manuscript.
+In order not to harm the blind reviewing processes, this information should only be included in the manuscript in its last version after its acceptance for publication.
+However, the Ethics Committee Approval letter should be sent to firstname.lastname@example.org.
+The authors are also required to provide evidence (ie, getting permission from the relevant persons or bodies, when using questionnaires, scales, photos, or documents developed by others or belonging to others) that they obeyed the ethical rules and regulations during the data collection processes.
 Further, it must also be stated in the manuscripts that the authors followed the relevant publication ethics and copyrights policies.
-If the study includes human and animal subjects, it must be stated that the research conducted in accordance with international guidance, rules, regulations and standards.
-The authors are not required to submit and Ethics Committee approval, if the only submits a compilation study.
-In case of this, it must be stated on the first and last pages of the manuscripts an in the methods section that the current study does not require an Ethics Committee approval.
-The manuscripts including case reports should also provide the information that an informed consent form was read, approved and signed by the participants.
+If the study includes human and animal subjects, it must be stated that the research was conducted in accordance with international guidance, rules, regulations, and standards.
+The authors are not required to submit an Ethics Committee approval if they only submit a compilation study.
+In case of this, it must be stated on the first and last pages of the manuscripts and in the methods section that the current study does not require an Ethics Committee approval.
+The manuscripts including case reports should also provide the information that an informed consent form was read, approved, and signed by the participants.

 Ethical Duties and Responsibilities of the Editor

-- While fulfilling editorial duties and responsibilities, adopting balanced and objective behaviors; and approaching the authors fairly without discriminating anyone on the grounds of her/his gender, religious belief, political standpoint, ethnic background or nationality.
+- While fulfilling editorial duties and responsibilities, adopting balanced and objective behaviors; and approaching the authors fairly without discriminating against anyone on the grounds of her/his gender, religious belief, political standpoint, ethnic background, or nationality.

-- Evaluating the manuscripts sent to JIRTE on the basis of the “manuscript submission guidelines”, the significance of the study and its originality, and if she/he decides to reject a manuscript after the editorial evaluation, inform the authors the rationale behind this decision clearly and objectively.
-Informing authors and allocating the necessary time for amendment, if she/he decides that a manuscript needs a thorough revision as a result of several typesetting,, punctuation, writing and layout errors as well as some problems related to the referencing system.
+- Evaluate the manuscripts sent to JIRTE on the basis of the “manuscript submission guidelines”, the significance of the study and its originality, and if she/he decides to reject a manuscript after the editorial evaluation, inform the authors of the rationale behind this decision clearly and objectively.
+Informing authors and allocating the necessary time for amendment, if she/he decides that a manuscript needs a thorough revision as a result of several typesetting, punctuation, writing, and layout errors as well as some problems related to the referencing system.